Which Languages Of India Should You Localize Content Into?

 What’s more, Hinglish – a mix of Indian languages (including Hindi) with a sprinkling of English – is spoken by about 350 million people in India.
 People speaking Hinglish naturally switch between two or more different languages and merge them into one.
 Some prefer using this form of language as it is a wonderful mixture of the traditional Indian language and culture and a touch of modernity.

-It is no surprise that a vast market in size like India has a diversity of languages and great complexity in its culture.
-That’s why the questions of which and how many languages should you localize your content into are not easy to find answers.
+It is no surprise that a vast market size like India has a diversity of languages and great complexity in its culture.
+That’s why the questions of which and how many languages should you localize your content into are not easy to find answers to.
 The decision should be made based on various criteria.
 Below are three key criteria that we recommend you take a look at before making any decision on translation and localization in India.

 - Your budget – If you have a tight budget that is only enough for one Indian language, it is highly recommended that you choose the most widely spoken one – Hindi – as a safe option.
-In case you have a healthier budget, you can think about localizing your content into more than one languages of India, especially high-demanding ones as we mentioned above.
+In case you have a healthier budget, you can think about localizing your content into more than one language of India, especially high-demanding ones as we mentioned above.

 - Your audience – Solely considering the popularity of a language might not be a wise choice.
 You should also take your audience profile into consideration.
 For example, where are they located?
 This can be achieved by studying your website’s analytics to see where most of your traffic comes from.
 As each region of India speaks a different language, this information will help you make the decision much easier.